ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_tebaldi21esd.rst

    *Optional settings for script*

-   * trend: whether the trend is calculated en displayed
+   * trend: whether the trend is calculated and displayed
    * runave_window: only used if trend is true, size window used for the centered running average
    * title: specify plot title